 The set-up is thus: Robin Wright plays Robin Wright, the actress who was once Princess Buttercup and Forrest Gump’s Jenny.
 Now, Wright is a single mother of two who is pretty much done with acting.
-Her son, Aaron (Kodi Smit-McPhee) is suffering from a disease that will rob him both of sight and sound.
+Her son, Aaron (Kodi Smit-McPhee), is suffering from a disease that will rob him both of sight and sound.
 Wright tries to care for Aaron as best she can, but all those visits to the doctor cost a great deal of money.

-Twenty years pass, the contract lapses and Jeff wants to sign an extension, but the world has changed a great deal, punctuated by a transition from live action to throwback animation reminiscent of the 1920s Fleischer Studios.
-Here, The Congress suddenly takes off; leaving behind the stilted and somewhat dry live action to something fluid and constantly changing.
+Twenty years pass, the contract lapses, and Jeff wants to sign an extension, but the world has changed a great deal, punctuated by a transition from live-action to throwback animation reminiscent of the 1920s Fleischer Studios.
+Here, The Congress suddenly takes off, leaving behind the stilted and somewhat dry live-action to something fluid and constantly changing.

 Wright attends The Futurist Congress to unveil a new product from the studios, the ability to consume celebrity.
 They will be able to literally drink John Wayne and eat Marilyn Monroe.
-It doesn’t just stop with celebrities, Greek deities, historical figures; even the Christ is available for the consumption.
+It doesn’t just stop with celebrities, Greek deities, historical figures; even Christ is available for consumption.
 Wright resists and goes on the run with a little help from Dylan (voiced by Jon Hamm), a former Miramount animator who fell in love with her.

-Much like Robin William’s trip through Paradise, Purgatorio and the Inferno in What Dreams May Come (Vincent Ward, 1998), Robin’s trip through the “cross-over” world doesn’t quite connect with the rest of the story, but it provides for very interesting images, at times even lending itself to a game of “Who can guess all the icons in this shot?”
+Much like Robin William’s trip through Paradise, Purgatorio, and the Inferno in What Dreams May Come (Vincent Ward, 1998), Robin’s trip through the “cross-over” world doesn’t quite connect with the rest of the story, but it provides for very interesting images, at times even lending itself to a game of “Who can guess all the icons in this shot?”

 Based on the novel The Futurist Congress by Stanislaw Lem, Folman updates and adapts the novel into two parts, one that works (animation) and one that doesn’t (live-action).
 Lem and Folman share a bleak view of utopian societies, but both seem to be pointing to inevitability.
 The Futurist Congress is indeed a terrifying idea for those that will be consumed, but for those consuming, it will finally give them exactly what they want.
-Their dreams and desires will finally in their grasp.
-A terrifying thought that people would line up out the door for if the powers that be can market it with the latest iPhone release.
+Their dreams and desires will finally be in their grasp.
+A terrifying thought that people would line up out the door if the powers that be can market it with the latest iPhone release.